splineops/splineops/docs/user-guide/02_resize.rst

 Oblique Projection
 ------------------

+*A near-optimal, performance-friendly alternative to least-squares projection.
+Achieves high-quality resizing with significantly lower computational cost.*

 Oblique projection is a generalization of least-squares projection where the synthesis and analysis spline spaces are allowed to differ.
 Instead of computing an orthogonal projection (where the same basis is used for both approximation and analysis), the method employs an auxiliary